 After the chili is done cooking, let it sit for 5-10 minutes to cool a bit and thicken before serving.
 Believe me, as soon as it has some time to sit it will thicken right up!

 FAQ & Substitutions:

 Leftover chili can be stored in a closed container in the fridge for 3-5 days.
 In fact, I actually think chili tastes even BETTER the next day as more of the liquid gets soaked up.

-I haven’t tried one, but using rice may work.
-Basically, you need to use a grain to soak up all the liquid or else you will be left with a thin soup vs. a thick chili.
+Yes, but there are a few adjustments to make.
 If you have to make this chili grain-free, reduce the vegetable broth to just 1 cup and simmer everything uncovered for 10 minutes total vs. 20 minutes covered.

 I truly hope you all love this absolutely INCREDIBLE Vegan Butternut Squash Quinoa Chili.
 It's perfect for any chilly Fall day, for Football season, and would even make a great vegan option for Thanksgiving, Hanukkah, or Christmas this year.
 Enjoy!

 More warming vegan comfort food recipes you will love: